 Skip to content

-This guide will demonstrate multiple ways to connect display devices to your LattePanda, and provide information on the necessary components and installation steps.
+This chapter will demonstrate multiple ways to connect display devices to your LattePanda, and provide information on the necessary components and installation steps.

-Be sure to discharge any static electricity from your body before touching the LattePanda, as otherwise it may cause potential static discharge and damage the device.
+Be sure to remove the static electricity from your body before touching the LattePanda!
+Otherwise, it may cause potential static discharge and damage your LattePanda!

 HDMI